All Articles

 This is why Preveal treats a sense of doom meaning question as more than a label question.
 It may also be a timing question: when did the body begin signaling, and when did the mind finally notice?

+There is a difference between the moment you name the feeling and the earlier signals that may have been present.
 The name may arrive all at once: foreboding.
 Something feels wrong.
-Something feels as if it is approaching.
 But before that moment, the body may have already been speaking in smaller ways.

 Jaw tightness before opening messagesThe body prepares for what might be waiting before the message is even read.